hellowhirled008/hello-whirled/listen.md

 https://www.youtube.com/channel/UCMyJaMxMcmx0W34vqZq26oA This YouTube channel is connected to the streaming services and contains every song from every 2019-now album.

 https://novictories.bandcamp.com/ This takes you to my "No Victories" EP series that carried my college senior thesis.

+https://instagram.com/hello_whirled This is the only active and official Hello Whirled social media account.
+I'm on Twitter too but I hate it there so I won't tell you where to find me.